nemonik/hands-on-DevOps/README.md

 # 1. Preface

 This class is under near constant development.

-It's backlog is here https://github.com/nemonik/hands-on-DevOps/projects/1  I'm also presently focused on a new version that removes of significant amount of the factory configuration...
-Portions of this class IaC will fail at this time.
+*I'm presently focused on developing a new version of this class that significantly modifies the factory's configuration...
+It is very likely portions of this class IaC will fail at this time.
+I cannot create the new conent while also supporting the prior.
+The new class is under development at https://github.com/nemonik/hands-on-DevOps-gen2.*

 # 2. DevOps